heraldapp/datadriventeam.org/content/docs/210-capture.md

 The insight of each customer conversation can be captured with a fairly simple process.
 Save (1) a brief, verbatim customer quote from an email, chat, video or phone call, etc. and associate it with (2) the customer, and (3) a tag that describes the root of the customer conversation.

 {{< hint info >}}
-Note that you may extract multiple quotes from a longer customer conversation and associate them with multiple tags.
+:point_right: Note that you may extract multiple quotes from a longer customer conversation and associate them with multiple tags.
 {{< /hint >}}

 This approach is beneficial for a few reasons: